amacgregor/allanmacgregor/src/pages/articles/2014-04-18-flexible-php-development-phpfarm/index.md

 ---
-title: "Flexible PHP Development with PHPFarm"
+title: 'Flexible PHP Development with PHPFarm'
-date: "2014-04-18"
+date: '2014-04-18'
 layout: post
 draft: false
-path: "/posts/flexible-php-development-with-phpfarm"
+path: '/posts/flexible-php-development-with-phpfarm'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Programming"
+  - 'Programming'
-    - "PHPFarm"
+  - 'PHPFarm'
-    - "PHP"
+  - 'PHP'
-description: "Learn how to use PHPFarm to create flexible development environments that can run multiple php versions side by side"
+description: 'Learn how to use PHPFarm to create flexible development environments that can run multiple php versions side by side'
 ---

 If you have been working with **PHP** for a while, chances are that you have come across with a project, extension or script that requires to be tested on multiple **PHP** versions, for simple CLI scripts this seems easy enough but what happens when you are working with complex applications, developing for frameworks or multiple versions of them ?

 Let's say that like me, a **Magento developer** that regularly develops extensions, there is a need to run on multiple versions of **Magento**.
 The initial approach that most developers take is to create a virtual machine with the right environment.
 For an application like Magento that means you need two virtual machines one for PHP5.2 and one for **PHP5.3**.